Vayeira: Genesis chapter 21

 The Sifre cited Abraham's reproval of Abimelech in Genesis 21:25 as an example of a tradition of admonition near death.
 The Sifre read Deuteronomy 1:3–4 to indicate that Moses spoke to the Israelites in rebuke.
 The Sifre taught that Moses rebuked them only when he approached death, and the Sifre taught that Moses learned this lesson from Jacob, who admonished his sons in Genesis 49 only when he neared death.
 The Sifre cited four reasons why people do not admonish others until the admonisher nears death: (1) so that the admonisher does not have to repeat the admonition, (2) so that the one rebuked would not suffer undue shame from being seen again, (3) so that the one rebuked would not bear ill will to the admonisher, and (4) so that the one may depart from the other in peace, for admonition brings peace.
 The Sifre cited as examples of admonition near death: (1) when Abraham reproved Abimelech in Genesis 21:25, (2) when Isaac reproved Abimelech, Ahuzzath, and Phicol in Genesis 26:27, (3) when Joshua admonished the Israelites in Joshua 24:15, (4) when Samuel admonished the Israelites in 1 Samuel 12:34–35, and (5) when David admonished Solomon in 1 Kings 2:1.

 Reading the report of Genesis 21:25, "And Abraham reproved Abimelech," Rabbi Jose bar Rabbi Ḥanina taught that reproof leads to love, as Proverbs 9:8 says, "Reprove a wise man, and he will love you."
 Rabbi Jose bar Ḥanina said that love unaccompanied by reproof is not love.
 And Resh Lakish taught that reproof leads to peace, and thus (as Genesis 21:25 reports) "Abraham reproved Abimelech."
 Resh Lakish said that peace unaccompanied by reproof is not peace.

 Rav Nachman taught that when Jacob "took his journey with all that he had, and came to Beersheba" in Genesis 46:1, he went to cut down the cedars that Genesis 21:33 reports his grandfather Abraham had planted there.

 Genesis chapter 22

 Rabbi Joḥanan, on the authority of Rabbi Jose ben Zimra, asked what Genesis 22:1 means by the word "after" in "And it came to pass after these words, that God did tempt Abraham."
-Rabbi Joḥanan explained that it meant after the words of Satan, as follows.
-After the events of Genesis 21:8, which reports that Isaac grew, was weaned, and Abraham made a great feast the day that Isaac was weaned, Satan asked God how it could be that God graciously granted Abraham a child at the age of 100, yet of all that feast, Abraham did not sacrifice one turtledove or pigeon to God.
-Rather, Abraham did nothing but honor his son.
+Rabbi Joḥanan explained that it meant after the words of Satan following the events of Genesis 21:8, rather than after the events involving Abraham and Abimelech in Genesis 21:22-34.
+Genesis 21:8 reports that Isaac grew and was weaned, and Abraham made a great feast on the day that Isaac was weaned.
+Satan asked God how it could be that God graciously granted Abraham a child at the age of 100, yet of all that feast, Abraham did not sacrifice one turtledove or pigeon to God; rather, Abraham did nothing but honor his son.
 God replied that were God to ask Abraham to sacrifice his son to God, Abraham would do so without hesitation.
-Straightway, as Genesis 22:1 reports, "God did tempt Abraham."
+Straightaway, as Genesis 22:1 reports, "God did tempt Abraham."